mo-martin/wandisco-documentation/docs/quickstarts/kerberos_hdp.md

    As this location is shared amongst all containers in the zone, it is only necessary to transfer these files to one of them.

-7. Log into the Fusion UI container for the CDH zone, and edit the `ui.properties` file.
+7. Log into the Fusion UI container for the HDP zone, and edit the `ui.properties` file.

-   You will first need to obtain an Container ID from the CDH zone for the Fusion UI, this will be a 12 digit hexadecimal string.
-The name of the image will appear much like this example - `fusion-docker-compose_fusion-ui-server-cdh_1`.
+   You will first need to obtain an Container ID from the HDP zone for the Fusion UI, this will be a 12 digit hexadecimal string.
+The name of the image will appear much like this example - `fusion-docker-compose_fusion-ui-server-hdp_1`.

    `docker ps` _- obtain ID._